Gastric Sleeve Surgery

 Gastric sleeve surgery (sleeve gastrectomy) involves removing approximately 75–80% of the stomach, leaving a narrow sleeve-shaped stomach.
 This smaller stomach restricts how much food can be eaten and also reduces the production of hunger hormones such as ghrelin, helping patients feel full sooner and eat less.

-Gastric bypass surgery, including single loop gastric bypass and Roux-en-Y gastric bypass, works by creating a small stomach pouch and rerouting part of the small intestine.
-This not only limits food intake but also changes how calories and nutrients are absorbed by the body.
+Gastric bypass surgery, including Single Loop Gastric Bypass and Roux-en-Y gastric bypass, works by creating a small stomach pouch and rerouting part of the small intestine.
+This not only limits food intake but also changes food is absorbed by the body.

-The most appropriate procedure depends on your medical history, weight loss goals, and individual health factors.
-A specialist bariatric consultation with Dr David Joseph can help determine whether gastric sleeve or gastric bypass surgery is the best option for you.
+The most appropriate procedure depends on your medical history, BMI, existing health conditions, lifestyle, weight loss goals, and individual health factors.
+A specialist bariatric consultation with Specialist Bariatric Surgeon Dr David Joseph can help determine whether gastric sleeve or gastric bypass surgery is the best option for you.

 common Gastric Sleeve questions